10 Cheapest Places to Live in Illinois in 2026

 • Limited Public Transportation: Public transportation options are limited, so owning a vehicle is typically necessary for commuting and daily errands.

-👉 Pro Tip: If you’re searching along California’s southern coast, San Diego can be a great option.
-From Chula Vista to Clairemont, you’ll find a wide range of relatively affordable homes in San Diego with strong rental potential.
+👉 Pro Tip: : If you’re searching along Chicago’s neighborhoods, you can find a wide range of relatively affordable homes in Chicago with strong rental potential, from areas like Rogers Park to West Ridge.

-Lincoln (safety score of 88) and Hoffman Estates (safety score of 97) are the cheapest and safest cities in California.
+Arlington (safety score of 94) and Shaumburg (safety score of 97) are the cheapest and safest cities in Illinois.
 They offer low crime rates, family-friendly neighborhoods, and a lively, welcoming lifestyle.

 Top 3 Cheapest Cities to Live in Illinois for Young Adults

-When you’re searching for the cheapest city to live in California, you need more than low rent.
+When you’re searching for the cheapest city to live in Illinois, you need more than low rent.
 You want good jobs, a fun lifestyle, and a place where you can grow.
-These California cities offer all of that, with affordable homes and strong job markets.
+These Illinois cities offer all of that, with affordable homes and strong job markets.

 RankCityWhy It’s Great for Young Adults